junxit/us-congress-bills-114/metadata.md

 - 2015-02-05 — The Speaker designated the Honorable Lynn A. Westmoreland to act as Chairman of the Committee.
 - 2015-02-05 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H832)
 - 2015-02-05 — The previous question was ordered pursuant to the rule. (consideration: CR H831)
+- 2015-02-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.